-Proof of Physical Presence for Residency
+Proof Of Physical Presence For Residency

 Proof of Physical Presence Requirements

-For residency applications that require proof of physical presence for a 12-month continuous timeline, students must submit:
+For residency applications that require proof of physical presence for a 12-month continuous timeline, students must submit proof of their physical presence in the state of Utah for:

-- A minimum of 12 months immediately prior, within no more than 23 months (one year and 11 months) immediately prior, to the term the student is applying for resident student status
+- A minimum of 12 consecutive months immediately prior, within no more than 23 months (one year and 11 months) immediately prior, to the term the student is applying for resident student status

 - With no more than 29 days total with presence unaccounted for or outside of the state of Utah